BADLADZ Resort

 History of Puerto Galera

 In April 1570, the Spaniards arrived in Bombon (now known as Batangas), and later sailed through the Isla Verde passage, landed, and called the place Puerto Galera (the port of Galleons).
 Legazpi became the first Spanish governor-general of the island.
-A garrison for soldiers was built in Muelle and watchtowers were erected in Dampalitan Point to monitor naval activity in the bay.
+A garrison for soldiers built in Muelle and watchtowers were erected in Dampalitan Point to monitor naval activity in the bay.
 Spaniards came to conquer for their king and chased the Muslim Moro pirates who were disrupting their trade with the Chinese and the natives.
 The latter proved to be not only skilled warriors but also good negotiators even in the face of defeat.

 In 1663, a change in the form of administration occurred in the island, the Corregidor was replaced by the alcalde-mayor or provincial governor, and the capital was moved from Puerto Galera to Baco.
 In the seventeenth century, the relative prosperity of the city underwent a serious setback with the rise of Muslim piracy.
 Both pirate attacks and the mismanagement of the Spaniards resulted in driving the native population either into exile in safer places or sending them inland to comparative safety.

-some of the information on this page was taken from Wikipedia and used under the Creative Commons Attribution-ShareAlike License.
+Some of the information on this page was taken from Wikipedia and used under the Creative Commons Attribution-ShareAlike License.

 The best view in Escarceo Point, as you can see in the video comes to focus when you climb the old lighthouse as Sean shows you in the video.
 A spiral staircase wraps around the old lighthouse and ascends to the top.
 Once there, you will have an amazing view of the nearby limestone cliffs, the coastal beaches, Verde Island, and many more islands nearby.